 If you have someone you’re quite intimate with, honest with you and who wouldn’t mind that you will breathe on their face to check the smell of your breath, you should give this method a try.

 All you need to do is breathe near their face and ask them whether you have bad breath.
 Tell them beforehand that they can be completely honest with you.
 If they say that your smell does smell funky, then odds are, you need to get rid of bad breath permanently.

 Another simple way to determine if you need to learn how to get rid of really bad breath is by smelling the floss you just used.
 After flossing the back of your teeth, smell the thread you’ve just used.
-If it has a foul stench, then you will probably need to learn a few ways in how to get rid of halitosis.
+If it has a foul stench, then you will probably need to learn a few ways on how to get rid of bad breath caused by halitosis.